CSnex-us/StartMeUp/README.md

-## StartMeUp README.md file - instead of 'hello world!'
+## StartMeUp README.md file - instead of 'hello world!' with a new branch.